DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 There are two class level attributes used in conjunction with this mixin.
 ``permission_required`` or ``permission_required_one``.
-Which one you use is dependent on whether you want to require all permissions or only one of many permissions for the user to see the sidebar menu link and have access to the view.
+Which one you use is dependent on whether users s hould have all listed permissions to gain view access, or if they only need one of many permissions to gain access.

 Permission Required Attribute